tavikano/acmeshield/README.md

 ---
 * When git and golang are installed.
-* Run the following commad to install the application:
+* From a Terminal application, run the following commad to install the application:
 ```
 go install github.com/tavikano/acmeshield@latest
 ```